elyra-ai/elyra/docs/source/recipes/creating-a-custom-runtime-image.md

 ENTRYPOINT ["python3", "/path/to/application-or-service"]
 ```

-When the Docker container is launched to process a notebook the application or service is unavailable because it wasn't automatically started.
+When the container is launched to process a notebook the application or service is unavailable because it wasn't automatically started.
 If feasible, the notebook could launch the application or service in the background in a code cell like so:

 ```python
 import os